Skip to main content

 • Number of proxies in the check queue and the total number of loaded proxies

-• Number of live proxies
+• Number of alive proxies

 • Current proxy check status